 Pulse checks are important in assessing heart rate and overall circulatory status.
 They help guide further medical interventions.
 Healthcare professionals and caregivers should learn the preferred method for pulse checks in infants.
-When it comes to providing care for infants in emergency situations, knowing the correct procedures to check an infant’s pulse accurately can make a significant difference.
-In this blog, we provide a comprehensive guide to performing a pulse check in infants.
+When it comes to providing care for infants in emergencies, knowing the correct procedures to check an infant’s pulse accurately can make a significant difference.

 Also Read: Proper Procedure for Delivering Rescue Breaths to an 8-year-Old Child